mekquiem/tjin-x-cahyadi/README.md

 # tjin-x-cahyadi
-Growtopia farming automation script for Teng Tjin Yao.
-I am not responsible if you get banned for using this, but I'm pretty sure no one even plays Growtopia in 2017 so it probably won't matter.
-Only for macOS, not planning to release a Windows/Linux version.
+tjin-x-cahyadi is a Growtopia farming automation script for Teng Tjin Yao.
+I am not responsible if you get banned for using this, but I'm pretty sure no one even plays Growtopia in 2017 so it probably won't matter. **macOS exclusive**.
 Confirmed to work on El Capitan, may not work for older versions.
 All versions require a pickaxe equipped.
 Also Tjin x Cahyadi is Tjin one-sided official canon.

 # Getting started